MSCantrell/RedRumRunner/prompt_plan.md

 - JSON-based content storage for modding support

 Create the initial project structure with the following:
-1. A suitable folder structure for a roguelike game
+1. A suitable folder structure with:
+   - src/ directory for Python source code
+   - assets/ directory for game assets
+   - data/ directory for JSON files
+   - docs/ directory for documentation
-2. Basic project files including entry point and configuration
+2. Basic project files including:
+   - main.py as entry point
+   - config.py for configuration
+   - requirements.txt with dependencies (tcod, numpy)
+   - README.md with project overview
-3. Core game loop and state management
+3. Core game loop with:
-4. Documentation on the architectural patterns you're using
+   - Game initialization
+   - Update loop
+   - Render loop
+   - Input handling

-Use JavaScript/TypeScript with an appropriate rendering library.
-Prioritize a clean, modular architecture that will support extending the game through later prompts.
+Use Python with the tcod library for rendering.
+Prioritize a clean, modular architecture that follows OOP principles and will support extending the game through later prompts.
+Include detailed comments to explain the architecture choices.
 ```

-#### Prompt 2: Basic Rendering System
+### Prompt 2: Basic Rendering System

 ```
-Building on our RedRumRunner project structure, implement a basic rendering system with:
+Building on our RedRumRunner project structure, implement a basic rendering system using tcod with:
-1. A simple ASCII-based renderer that can display characters in a grid
+1. A console-based renderer that can display characters in a grid
+   - Initialize a tcod console with appropriate dimensions
+   - Create functions for clearing, rendering, and presenting the console
-2. Support for different colors and styles
+   - Support for different colors and styles
-3. A basic camera system for positioning the view
+2. A basic camera system for positioning the view
+   - Camera class that handles view positioning
+   - Functions for converting world coordinates to screen coordinates
-4. Utility functions for drawing text, rectangles, and other shapes
+3. Utility functions for drawing text, rectangles, and other shapes
+   - Text rendering with color options
+   - Box drawing using tcod's built-in functions
+   - Line drawing
-5. Input handling for keyboard commands
+4. Input handling
+   - Keyboard event processing
+   - Command mapping system

 The rendering should be flexible enough to later support both the strategic world map and the tactical combat view.
-Use the entry point created in the previous step and ensure the game can render a simple test screen.
+Use the main.py entry point created in the previous step and ensure the game can render a simple test screen with text and shapes.
 ```

-#### Prompt 3: Hexagonal Grid System
+### Prompt 3: Hexagonal Grid System

 ```
 For our RedRumRunner game, implement a hexagonal grid system with:
-1. A Hex coordinate class with appropriate methods for:
+1. A HexCoord class with appropriate methods for:
+   - Storing and converting between different hex coordinate systems (axial, cube, offset)
    - Calculating distances between hexes
    - Finding neighbors of a hex
    - Converting between hex coordinates and screen coordinates
    - Line-of-sight calculations
-2. A Grid class that can:
+2. A HexGrid class that can:
    - Store and retrieve hex cells
    - Handle different hex grid layouts (pointy-top vs flat-top)
    - Support serialization to/from JSON
-3. Basic visualization of the hex grid using our renderer
+3. Basic visualization of the hex grid using our tcod renderer
+   - Draw hex grid with coordinates
+   - Highlight selected hex
+   - Display simple terrain types

 Test the implementation by creating a small grid and rendering it to the screen.
-Include utility functions for pathfinding on the hex grid as we'll need this for ship movement.
+Include utility functions for pathfinding on the hex grid using tcod's pathfinding algorithm as we'll need this for ship movement.
 ```

-#### Prompt 4: Game State Management
+### Prompt 4: Game State Management

 ```
 For our RedRumRunner game, implement a robust game state management system: